 Partnerships — Partnership is the promotion of cooperation among countries in order to effectively meet the goals of Protection, Prevention and Prosecution.

-Additionally, many governments are taking action to protect potential victims from trafficking predators.
+Additionally, many governments are taking action to protect high-risk persons from trafficking predators.
 Human trafficking is a serious criminal offence in Canada.
 Both the Criminal Code of Canada and the Immigration and Refugee Protection Act criminalize all aspects of human trafficking.

-Canada's National Action Plan to Combat Human Trafficking consolidates ongoing efforts of the federal government to combat human trafficking and introduces aggressive new initiatives to prevent human trafficking, identify victims, protect the most vulnerable, and prosecute perpetrators.
-The National Action Plan aims to better support organizations providing assistance to victims and it builds on our current responses and commitment to work together with our partners to prevent and combat this disturbing crime.
+Canada's National Action Plan to Combat Human Trafficking consolidates ongoing efforts of the federal government to combat human trafficking and introduces aggressive new initiatives to prevent human trafficking, identify survivors, protect the most vulnerable, and prosecute perpetrators.
+The National Action Plan aims to better support organizations providing assistance to survivors, and it builds on our current responses and commitment to work together with our partners to prevent and combat this disturbing crime.

-Non-governmental organizations (NGOs) and community based anti-trafficking groups are working hard to prevent sex trafficking, protect vulnerable populations, lobby for policy reformation, and even rehabilitate victims both at local and global levels.
+Non-governmental organizations (NGOs) and community based anti-trafficking groups are working hard to prevent sex trafficking, protect vulnerable populations, lobby for policy reformation, and even rehabilitate survivors both at local and global levels.
 Fight4Freedom is an active part of this community who hopes to raise awareness of sex trafficking and to see the end of this issue.

 How you can help fight sex trafficking?

-You can join us in our fight to stop sex trafficking and end modern-day sex slavery by VOLUNTEERING in our ongoing outreach or administration ministry areas, committing to PRAY for victims, PARTNERING with us in raising awareness and advocating for policy reform, and/or DONATING to Fight4Freedom to help fight the injustice of human trafficking.
+You can join us in our fight to stop sex trafficking and end modern-day sex slavery by VOLUNTEERING in our ongoing outreach or administration ministry areas, committing to PRAY for survivors, PARTNERING with us in raising awareness and advocating for policy reform, and/or DONATING to Fight4Freedom to help fight the injustice of human trafficking.

 Join us in fighting for freedom and the end of sex trafficking.